Finite-blocklength Fluid Antenna Systems: MVTI-based CDF/PDF Simplification

-To illustrate the meaning of the point $\bar{t}$, an example is provided in Fig.~\ref{fig:frozen_point_approx}, where $\bar{t}$ represents the pointing resembling the area of two shaded regions and thus approximates the integral value of two functions.
-By applying \textbf{Lemma 1} in \eqref{eq:lemma 1}, the CDF in \eqref{joint CDF} and the PDF in \eqref{d_FAS_PDF} can be simplified into the compact form in \eqref{simplifed_pdf_cdf}, thereby avoiding the exhaustive product-integral calculation required previously.
-This completes the proof of \textbf{Theorem 7}.
+To explain the meaning of the frozen point $\bar{t}$, an example is provided in Fig.~\ref{fig:frozen_point_approx}, where $\bar{t}$ represents the point resembling the area of two shaded regions and approximates the integral value of two functions.
+By applying Lemma~\ref{Lemma 1} in \eqref{eq:lemma 1}, the CDF in \eqref{joint CDF} and the PDF in \eqref{d_FAS_PDF} can be simplified into the compact form in \eqref{simplifed_pdf_cdf}, avoiding the product-integral calculation required previously.
+This completes the proof of Theorem~\ref{Theorem 7}.

-\subsection{Proof on \textbf{Lemma 1}}
+\section{Proof on Lemma~\ref{Lemma 1}}

 Based on the MVTI, there exists a point $\bar{t}$ such that

 To estimate $\bar{t}$, we apply a Taylor expansion of $g(t,r)$.
 Considering the expansion around $t=0$, we have

 These expansions are then substituted into the left- and right-hand sides of the integral, respectively: